maheraskri/bash_scripts/README.md

-This a simple repo where you could find different bash scripts to automate different configurations of different services
+This a simple repo where you could find different bash scripts to automate different configurations and differnet tasks